CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 The performance-stock-list-writer.py python program will make sure that only successful stocks are purchased by the Advanced Stock Market Trading Robot.

+Disclaimer:

+This software is not affiliated with or endorsed by Alpaca Securities, LLC.
+It aims to be a valuable tool for stock market trading, but all trading involves risks.
+Use it responsibly and consider seeking advice from financial professionals.

+Ready to elevate your trading game?
+Download the 2023 Edition of the Advanced Stock Market Trading Robot, Version 2, and get started today!

+Important: Don't forget to regularly update your list of stocks to buy and keep an eye on the market conditions.
+Happy trading!

-Disclaimer: Remember that all trading involves risks.
+Remember that all trading involves risks.
 The ability to successfully implement these strategies depends on both market conditions and individual skills and knowledge.
 As such, trading should only be done with funds that you can afford to lose.
 Always do thorough research before making investment decisions, and consider consulting with a financial advisor.
 This is use at your own risk software.
 This software does not include any warranty or guarantees other than the useful tasks that may or may not work as intended for the software application end user.
 The software developer shall not be held liable for any financial losses or damages that occur as a result of using this software for any reason to the fullest extent of the law.
 Using this software is your agreement to these terms.
 This software is designed to be helpful and useful to the end user.

 Place your alpaca code keys in the location: /home/name-of-your-home-folder/.bashrc Be careful to not delete the entire .bashrc file.
 Just add the 4 lines to the bottom of the .bashrc text file in your home folder, then save the file. .bashrc is a hidden folder because it has the dot ( . ) in front of the name.
 Remember that the " # " pound character will make that line unavailable.
 To be helpful, I will comment out the real money account for someone to begin with an account that does not risk using real money.
 The URL with the word "paper" does not use real money.
 The other URL uses real money.
 Making changes here requires you to reboot your computer or logout and login to apply the changes.